Collegehive/IIMB-BBADBE/MFS/Important Questions/Module 6.md

 # Module 6 Important Questions

----

-### 1. **How can businesses effectively leverage product planning concepts (product levels, product mix, product life cycle) to develop and manage a successful product portfolio?**
+### 1. How can businesses effectively leverage product planning concepts (product levels, product mix, product life cycle) to develop and manage a successful product portfolio?**

 Businesses can leverage product planning concepts to manage a successful product portfolio by carefully considering the following: